bparanj/linksearch/README.md

 The copy.html uses Javascript to copy text to clipboard.

-- Customize ssh.html to display name, command and password as a table.
 - Integrate copy.html with the ssh.html to copy the password and command to clipboard.

 # Tasks